lbke/research/auth.md

 - Token revokation: admin can log out an user (eg after an usurpation is identified)

 ## Non-goals
 We don't want to limit ourselves to setup server-to-server communication, or client-to-api communication.
-We also want to secure web pages.
+**We also want to secure web pages**.
+This is important, as many existing documentation are only explaining how to secure an API, and not how to secure web pages.
 We don't focus on patterns using a 3rd party (Oauth) yet.
 We don't introduce roles or tenants.